Entropy non-conservation and boundary conditions for Hamiltonian dynamical systems: Interpreting nonconserving States

+We describe the quantum system with the wavefunction $\psi_Q$.
+This can be brought into contact with earlier results by using the Wigner distribution $W\left(x,p\right)$ to describe the quantum system in phase space \citep{Case2008}:

-where $\psi_{Q}$ is the quantum wavefunction.
-The Wigner distribution is a quasiprobability that captures quantum mechanical expectations as a distribution over phase space, which in the classical limit becomes the classical wavefunction \citep{Bondar2013a}.
-For an arbitrary quantum operator $\hat{A}$, its expectation is
+The Wigner distribution is a quasiprobability that captures quantum-mechanical expectations as a distribution over phase space, which in the classical limit becomes the classical wavefunction \citep{Bondar2013a}.
+Here, the classical wavefunction refers to the wavefunction evolved according to KvN dynamics, i.e., $\psi$ from Secs. \ref{sec:KvN dynamics}-\ref{sec:nonconserving states}.

+For an arbitrary quantum operator $\hat{A}$ its expectation may be described by using the Wigner distribution: